cheershanny/E-Commercial-App/README.md

     DB_PASSWORD = [your_password]`
 5. Run the application:
     `npm start`
-6. Access the application in your web browser at `http://localhost:3000`.
+6. Access the Swagger-ui in your web browser at `http://localhost:3000/api-docs`.

 ## Database
 The application uses PostgreSQL as the database.
 The database schema includes tables for users, products, orders, and order details.